google/WebFundamentals/src/content/en/updates/capabilities.md

 web and what’s possible on native.
 We want to close that gap.
 We believe web apps should be able to do anything native apps can.

-> Throught our capabilities project, we want to make it possible for web apps
+> Through our capabilities project, we want to make it possible for web apps
 > to do anything native apps can, by exposing the capabilities of native
 > platforms to the web platform, while maintaining user security, privacy,
 > trust, and other core tenets of the web.